American Evaluation Association: Mission

-Guiding Principles for Evaluators
+Guiding principles for evaluators

 AEA Publishes the AEA: Guiding Principles for Evaluators, which set expectations for evaluators in the areas of: (a) systematic inquiry, (b) competence, (c) integrity/honesty, (d) respect for people, and (e) responsibilities for general and public welfare.

 Publications

 AEA sponsors two journals.
 The American Journal of Evaluation is published quarterly through SAGE Publications and includes individually peer-reviewed articles on a range of topics in the field.
 New Directions for Evaluation is a peer-reviewed thematic sourcebook published quarterly through Jossey-Bass/Wiley, with each issue focusing on a different topic or aspect of evaluation.

-Topical Interest Groups
+Topical interest groups

-As of September 2014, AEA has 51 topically focused subgroups.
+As of September 2014, AEA has 50+ topically focused subgroups.
 Each subgroup develops a strand of content for the association's annual conference, and works to build a community of practice through various means.